The Gaussian primes contain arbitrarily shaped constellations: Pseudorandomness

 \section{Pseudorandomness}

 Before we can state our relative versions of Theorem \ref{main-2} and Theorem \ref{sz-multi-alt}, we must introduce the notion of a \emph{pseudorandom system of measures} $(\nu_e)_{e \in H}$ on a hypergraph system $V = (J, (V_j)_{j \in J}, d, H)$.
 Strictly speaking, the concept of pseudorandomness will not be associated with a single system of measures on a hypergraph system, but rather on a one-parameter family of measures $(\nu_e)_{e \in H} = (\nu^{(N)}_e)_{e \in H}$ on a hypergraph system $V = V^{(N)}$, where $N$ ranges over a sequence of numbers tending to infinity (e.g. $N$ could range over the primes).
 This is in order to make sense of error terms such as $o_{N \to \infty}(1)$.
+However we will usually suppress the explicit dependence of our objects on $N$, as we shall work almost exclusively with a single fixed (large) value of $N$.
+Indeed our notation (particularly the expectation notation) is deliberately designed to hide all factors of $N$, in order to work easily in the asymptotic regime $N \to \infty$.
 The concept of a pseudorandom system is closely analogous to that of a \emph{pseudorandom measure} in \cite{gt-primes}, where the hypergraph system was replaced by the ergodic system $\Z/N\Z$.

 In the rest of this paper, we fix the finite set $J$ and the index $d$, as well as the hypergraph $H \subseteq {J \choose d}$; in particular, these objects will not depend on the parameter $N$.
 We will allow all implicit constants in the $O()$ and $o()$ notation to depend on $J$, $d$, and $H$; indeed, since for any fixed $J$ there are only finitely many possible values of $d$ and $H$, this is the same as requiring all implicit constants to depend on $J$.